-A company which specialises in the design and manufacture of staycation items is introducing a new range based on the theme 'summer time'.
-Three of the products being considered by the company are detailed in the briefs below.
+A company specialising in the design and manufacture of home organisation products is introducing a new range of products based on the theme 'wonders of the world'.
+Three of the new products being considered are detailed in the design briefs below.